XGIMI Elfin Projector Review

 Movies

 The XGIMI Elfin is passable for watching movies.
-It's not bright but has passable contrast, so it looks fine with the lights off.
+It's not bright, so you need to turn off the light for an enjoyable experience.
+Unfortunately, its contrast is disappointing, especially in darker scenes, where it has obviously lifted blacks.
 It has a wide color gamut but isn't bright enough to make colors pop.
 Thankfully, its image accuracy is decent out of the box, and you can easily improve it by changing just a few settings.

 Pros